rvaiya/warpd/man.md

 browser plugins like Vimperator but works outside of the browser and indiscriminately covers the entire screen.

-## Notes
+### Notes

 Rather than saturating the screen with labels it is recommended that the user leave a few gaps and then use the movement keys (hjkl) to move to the final location.
 The rationale for this is as follows:

 - **Efficiency**: A large number of labels necessitates the use of longer keysequences (since there are a finite number of two-key sequences) at which point the value of the label system is supplanted by manual mouse movement.

 - **Usability**: Packing every inch of the screen with labels causes a loss of context by obscuring UI elements.

-- **Performance**: Drawing routines have been optimized with a 20x20 grid in mind (the default) increasing the grid size beyond this may yield subpar performance.

-By tweaking hints_nc and hints_nr it should be possible to make most screen locations accessible with 2-4 key strokes.
+By tweaking `hints_nc` and `hints_nr` it should be possible to make most screen locations accessible with 2-4 key strokes.
 After a bit of practice this becomes second nature and is (in the author's opinion) superior to the grid method for quickly pinpointing text and UI elements.